dmcgk/dmcgk.github.io/README.md

 # TODO

-- Get Working Copy set up correctly on the iPad.
+- [X] Get Working Copy set up correctly on the iPad.
-- Get a sample Jekyll theme loaded, or copy across the old one.
+- [X] Get a sample Jekyll theme loaded, or copy across the old one.
-- Get a first post written.
+- [ ] Get a first post written.
-	- Then sync it with Medium.
+	- [ ] Then sync it with Medium.
+	- [ ] And with micro.blog.